 The Center for Austrian Studies works in conjunction with several other departments and institutions around the world to conduct research and inspire discussion on issues within the scope of Austrian studies.

-History of the Habsburg Monarchy (Cambridge University Press)
+History of the Habsburg Monarchy (Forthcoming with Cambridge University Press)

 This project dates back to 2015 when Cambridge University Press commissioned a two-volume history of the Habsburg Monarchy.
 The collection is intended to serve as a new synthesis that reflects the most recent currents in the field.
 We have brought together a team of two dozen scholars from more than half a dozen countries.
 The Center for Austrian Studies assisted with a 2017 conference in Vienna that brought together the authors of the edited collection and continues to offer critical support for the completion of this project.